mariopweb/joomla-elementary-template/README.md

 Plugins:
 ## Menu style
-<br /> Menus can be styled with the use of a Menu Class Suffix present in the module's parameters ("Module settings > Advanced"):
+Menus can be styled with the use of a Menu Class Suffix present in the module's parameters ("Module settings > Advanced"):
 <br /> Use bootstrap 4 classes depending on the menu style you expect:
 * Horizontal menu: put in ' navbar-nav mr-auto'
 * Vertical menu: put in ' navbar-nav flex-column nav-pills'